UPDATED JULY 2019

 Games of chance do require a licence in some states of Australia.

-Currently, a game of skill open to NSW residents will always require a licence regardless of value; and other states require licences once the prize value gets above $3,000 or $5,000.
+Currently, a game of chance will only require a licence in Australia once the prize value reaches $3,000 for ACT, $5,000 for SA and NT and $10,000 for NSW (New South Wales changed their laws regarding prize values in July 2020).
 Licence costs aside, games of chance have much higher entry numbers so are a great way to grow your audience or collect a large amount of leads.

 The downside, because of course there’s always a downside, is that they’re not always as qualified as games of skill, so entrants may not be your target audience and therefore may never convert to paying customers.
 You can definitely help reduce the amount of poor quality entries by tailoring you prize, promotion, ads etc very carefully to appeal to your specific demographic.